 Note: We have covered the 10 major benefits of Goods and Service Tax in a separate article.

 - It is the 1st Federal Institution of India, as per the Finance minister.

-- It will approve all decision related to taxation in the country.
+- It will approve all decisions related to taxation in the country.

-- It consists of Centre, 29 states, Delhi and Puducherry.
+- It consists of the Centre, 29 states, Delhi and Puducherry.

-- Centre has 1/3rd voting rights and states have 2/3rd voting rights.
+- Centre has 1/3rd of voting rights and states have 2/3rd of voting rights.

 - Decisions are taken after a majority in the council.